Labor & Employment Attorneys - Charlotte, NC

 Essex Richards’ labor and employment attorneys vigorously represent our clients in a wide range of employment-related matters.
 We have years of experience in litigating and representing both management and employees in their employment disputes before the federal and state courts, arbitrators, and government agencies.

 Our broad employment experience includes regularly advising and representing both employer and employee clients on matters involving employment contracts, severance agreements, discrimination issues, wage and hour concerns, and ERISA issues involving retirement, disability, and health benefit claims.
 Our extensive experience also includes handling disputes involving non-competition agreements, non-solicitation agreements, and the protection of trade secrets.
-We also regularly handle government investigations addressing discrimination complaints.
+We also regularly handle government investigations addressing discrimination and sexual harassment complaints.

 We Proactively Counsel & Advise Our Business Clients